 And that was newsworthy because Rich didn’t drive.
 He did not seem to dwell on details such as “how will I get back to Fort Worth?”
 He seemed to trust in—or to make his own—luck.

 Rich and his wife Lucille lived in a big house on Cooper Street in the city’s original medical district.
 Rich and Lucille kept expanding the house outward and upward until it annexed a fully grown hackberry tree.
 So be it.
 Each autumn as the tree shed its leaves Rich raked the upstairs floor.
 As the wrecking ball gave the kiss of death to more and more of Fort Worth’s grand old houses on Quality Hill, the Richhart property became a conservatory of architectural treasures that Rich and Lucille rescued from doomed buildings, such as the monolithic limestone columns they saved from the Christopher Augustus O’Keefe mansion on Summit Avenue when it was demolished in 1950.
 Rich’s family donated the columns to Botanic Garden.

 The O’Keefe mansion was located at 520 Summit at Tucker Street.

-When Rich and Lucille celebrated their golden anniversary in 1974, Jerry Flemmons wrote, they returned to the exact spot where they had been married at Central Methodist Church on Lipscomb Street in Fairmount fifty years earlier.
-Except that by 1974 the church building had become the Panther Boys Club, and the spot where the altar had been had become the club’s boxing ring.
+When Rich and Lucille celebrated their golden anniversary in 1974, Flemmons writes, they returned to the exact spot where they had been married at Central Methodist Church on Lipscomb Street in Fairmount fifty years earlier.
+Except that by 1974 the church building had become the home of the Panther Boys Club, and the spot where the altar had been had become the club’s boxing ring.
 So be it.
 Rich and Lucille renewed their vows by putting on boxing gloves, stepping into the ring, and pulling a few punches.

 Rich relished the new career, including his appearance on the CBS Evening News with Walter Cronkite: